LuciferHuang/type-json-mapper/README.md

 };
 ```

 Simply, just map it use following code.
-The mapping is based on <@JsonProperty> decorator meta data.

 ```typescript
 import { deserialize } from 'type-json-mapper';